☀️ 🌓

 Action: Clinicians should be aware of this month's new guidance and implement any necessary changes to practice.

-The National Institute for Health and Care Excellence (NICE) have published new or updated guidance for the month of March 2024.
-This month there are four guidelines and one technology appraisal that impact upon primary care.
+The National Institute for Health and Care Excellence (NICE) have published new or updated guidance for the month of September 2024.
+This month there are two technology appraisals that impact upon primary care.

 Action: Clinicians should be aware of this month's new guidance and implement any necessary changes to practice.